dataArtisans/flink-training-web/exercises/rideSpeed.md

   );
 {% endhighlight java %}

-**NOTE:** The Kafka source reads records of a Kafka a topic just once.
-If you restart the program, it will not start reading from the beginning of the topic but from the position it stopped reading the topic before.
-You can fill the topic again by running the [Ride Cleansing]({{ site.baseurl }}/exercises/rideCleansing.html) program again.
+**NOTE:** The `FlinkKafkaConsumer` reads records of a Kafka a topic just once.
+If you restart the program, it will not start reading from the beginning of the topic but from the position it stopped reading before.
+You can run the [Ride Cleansing]({{ site.baseurl }}/exercises/rideCleansing.html) program again to serve more records from the topic.

 ### Expected Output